Before you arrive...

 - LMS (“Learning Management System”) modules.
 You are required to complete two Education learning modules prior to your rotation.
 You will receive an email about a month prior to your rotation that will also contain deadlines for completion of the modules, which will take about 60 minutes total to complete.
 Compliance is tracked and program directors are kept informed.
 If you have completed these modules on a prior ED rotation with us, you need not take them again.

-- Medic Ride-Alongs - Required for HMC Medic One Docs and Trauma Docs only.
+- Medic Ride-Alongs - Optional Experience for HMC Medic One Docs and Trauma Docs only.
 On or by prior to the first day of your rotation after you have received your schedule, you must arrange a ride-along with the Medic One office.
 You are asked to call Vicki Anderson at SFD at 206-386-1483 to make arrangements.
 The proper attire is slacks/khakis or scrubs, white coat, and ID.
 Do not wear jeans, shorts or tennis shoes/sandals.
 Your role is observational only.
-During station time (when not out on calls) ask the medics about their protocols for common calls: trauma / chest pain, dyspnea, seizures, hypoglycemia, cardiac arrest, etc.
+During station time (when not out on calls) ask the medics about their protocols for common calls: trauma / chest pain, dyspnea, seizures, hypoglycemia, cardiac arrest, etc. ** Note: residents rotating in the ED in June and July are excempt from this requirement. **

 - Formal orientation.
 Because of the complexity and nature of ED schedules, the only three roles to be oriented as a group are: At Harborview: The Medic One Docs and Trauma Docs will orient on IM2 switch days; (note: Madigan EM3s and will be contacted and oriented individually by our Assistant Program Director prior to the rotation.)
 Other roles (medicine team members, trauma team members) will be oriented individually on their first day on service by the attendings/trauma docs, and nursing staff.
 At UWMC: All rotating residents (except Madigan, who orient as an R1 group in the summer prior to the academic year) will orient on R1 switch day.
 You will be reminded a month in advance of your rotation about the day and time.